 • Furniture: Flooring contractors may or may not move furniture.
 Hiring someone to do so usually costs $20–$50 per room.

-• Cleaning: Contractors will typically clean between sanding and refinishing, but if you want the floor cleaned before or after, it usually costs $0.60–$1 per square foot.
+• Clean up: Contractors will typically clean between sanding and refinishing, but if you want the floor cleaned after, it usually costs $60 to $160 per hour.
+However, some contractors include cleanup services.

 Signs That Your Hardwood Floors Need Refinishing